FORM 990 ANNUAL IRS FILING REQUIREMENT

 EXEMPT ORGANIZATION EXTENSION

-Form 8868, which is the form used to file for an extension of time to submit Form 990 for tax-exempt organizations, grants an automatic 3 month addition to the filing deadline.
+Extension Form 8868 is a tax form used to apply for an extension of time to submit IRS 990 returns for tax-exempt organizations, and it grants an automatic 6-month extension to your IRS filing deadline.

 Form 8868 deadlines are the same as Form 990 deadlines, which are the 15th day of the 5th month after the end of an organization’s accounting period.
 Any tax-exempt organization may file for an extension, no explanation is necessary.
 (Learn more about Form 8868)